 I am originally from the West Midlands, growing up in and around Birmingham before moving to London in 2014 to further my career as a criminal defence solicitor.

-I have ten years’ experience within the Criminal Justice System, ranging from acting as a panel member on the Youth Offenders Board, to working on high profile cases in the Crown Court.
+I have ten years’ experience within the criminal justice system, ranging from acting as a panel member on the Youth Offenders Board, to working on high profile cases in the Crown Court.

 I take pride in my adaptability, non-judgemental approach and natural intuition with all my cases, which often cover some of the most complex areas of crime.
 I believe that where others may only see problems, I relish finding solutions.

 Horace Rumpole: Mitigate?
 “My Lord, my client only went in to buy a seven-penny stamp.
 But as he was kept waiting by ten old ladies with pension books, he lost his patience and blew the safe.”

-Investigate journalism, entrepreneurship, human rights, socialising and football.
+Investigative journalism, entrepreneurship, politics, socialising and football.